etiennebacher/altdoc/cran-comments.md

-This release aims at fixing one `NOTE` happening only on Fedora about "non-standard things in the check directory".
-This `NOTE` lead to the removal of the package from CRAN.
+altdoc was removed from CRAN due to a `NOTE` happening only on Fedora about "non-standard things in the check directory".
 This release disables the test suite on CRAN to reduce the risk of removal.

 Timeline: